cwinland/FastMoq/FAQs.md

 ## Is FastMoq open source?

 Yes, FastMoq is an open-source project.
 You can view, modify, and distribute the source code under the terms of the MIT license.
-For more details, refer to the LICENSE file (<https://raw.githubusercontent.com/cwinland/FastMoq/refs/heads/master/license.txt>).
+For more details, refer to the [LICENSE file](https://github.com/cwinland/FastMoq?tab=MIT-1-ov-file#).